Ikedichi-Azuh/Tree-mortality-as-a-function-of-neighbourhood-diversity-and-species-richness/README.md

 # Tree-mortality-as-a-function-of-neighbourhood-diversity-and-species-richness

-Tree mortality can result from factors like droughts and insect infestations.
-Using data from the IDENT experiment, we analyzed how basal area, tree height, species richness, tree origin, and competition index affect mortality, applying a flexible parametric survival model to assess biodiversity impacts.
+Tree mortality could be the result of many factors including droughts and insect infestations.
+The IDENT (International Diversity Experiment Network with Trees) experiment, enables the examination of the the biodiversity underlying tree mortality.
+In this study, we analyzed the effects of basal area, tree height, species richness, tree origin, and competition index on tree mortality using a flexible parametric survival model.

+Our results provide insights into how these factors interact over time to influence survival, highlighting both direct and interactive effects.
+The findings highlight the complexity of the mortality drivers and suggest that survival outcomes are not governed by a single factor, but rather by the interplay of multiple ecological forces.
+The findings align with previous research in some aspects while offering new perspectives in others, emphasizing the importance of species identity, competitive interactions, and tree size in survival dynamics.